coherenceplatform/cnc/docs/flavors/gcp/run-lite.md

 The `run-lite` flavor is designed to be as free-friendly as possible and still be a robust choice for hosting many applications.

 If you're building a bootstraped side-project or hobby full-stack web app, this flavor is made for you!
-It will often be free, but usage of optionla services such as [Cloud SQL](https://cloud.google.com/sql/docs) or [Secret Manager](https://cloud.google.com/secret-manager/docs) might incur some usage costs.
+It will often be free, but usage of optional services such as [Cloud SQL](https://cloud.google.com/sql/docs) or [Secret Manager](https://cloud.google.com/secret-manager/docs) might incur some usage costs.
 These are also often eligible for credits or free use tiers, depending on your GCP billing account.

 ## Resources Used